 The primary mission of the Texas & Cameron County Public Health WIC Program is to give our most vulnerable children the best possible start by providing optimal nutrition during the critical stages of fetal and early childhood development.
 To this end, we are committed to serving as many eligible women, infants, and children as we possibly can with the funds provided.
 Pregnant women who eat nutritious foods and receive prenatal care are more likely to deliver full-term, healthy babies.
-Breastfed infants, babies who receive iron-fortified formula and children who eat appropriate nutritious foods build a foundation for lifelong health and increased intellectual potential.
+Breastfed infants and children who eat appropriate nutritious foods build a foundation for lifelong health and increased intellectual potential.

 The combination of WIC nutrition education, healthy foods, and access to medical and social programs promotes a better quality of life for Texas children today, and supports their growth and development into fully functioning human beings with a choice and a future.